aiven/devportal/docs/tutorials/anomaly-detection.rst

 Evolve the anomaly detection pipeline with windowing and threshold lookup
 ---------------------------------------------------------------------------------

+In most production environments, you wouldn't want to send an alert on every measurement above the threshold.
+Sometimes CPUs spike momentarily, for example, and come back down in. useage milliseconds later.
+What's really useful to you in production is if a CPU spike is sustained over a certain period of tim.e

-Sending an alert on every IoT measurement above a threshold might cause too much noise, you don't want to receive a notification every time your computer's CPU goes above 90%, but, if that happens continuously for a 30 seconds interval there might be a problem.
-In the second example, you'll aggregate the CPU load over a configured time using :doc:`windows </docs/products/flink/concepts/windows>` and the :doc:`event time </docs/products/flink/concepts/event-processing-time>`.
-By averaging the CPU values over a time window you can encompass short term spikes in usage, and flag only anomaly scenarios where the usage is consistently above a pre-defined threshold for a long period of time.
+If a CPU useage spike happens continuously for a 30 seconds interval, there might be a problem.
+In this step, you'll aggregate the CPU load over a configured time using :doc:`windows </docs/products/flink/concepts/windows>` and the :doc:`event time </docs/products/flink/concepts/event-processing-time>`.
+By averaging the CPU values over a time window you can filter out short term spikes in usage, and flag only anomaly scenarios where the usage is consistently above a pre-defined threshold for a long period of time.

-To add a bit of complexity, and mimic a real scenario, it is better to move away from a fixed ``80%`` threshold, and compare the average utilization figures with the different thresholds, set in a reference table (stored in PostgreSQL), for the various IoT devices based on their ``hostname``.
+To add a bit of complexity, and mimic a real scenario, we'll also move away from a fixed ``80%`` threshold, and compare the average utilization figures with the different thresholds, set in a reference table (stored in PostgreSQL), for the various IoT devices based on their ``hostname``.
 Every IoT device is different, and various devices usually have different alerting ranges.
-The reference table provides an example of variable, device dependant, thresholds.
+The reference table provides an example of variable, device dependent, thresholds.

 .. mermaid::